 Your heritage turkey might also taste a little differently than turkey you're used to.
 It will have more dark meat, and the flavor, in general, is more complex -- less homogenous than a mass-produced bird.

 This turkey is also less likely to dry out because the balance of white and dark meat is more akin to Mother Nature’s intentions.
 It may also, because of that, roast more quickly, so keep an eye on it.

 5 Do I Need to Stuff My Turkey?

 Popular opinion might disagree here, but no, you don’t really need to cook the stuffing inside the bird.
 If you do, understand that it has to reach an internal temperature of 165°F, just like the turkey around it.

-This means that your turkey has a tendency to become dry and overcooked while you wait for the stuffing to reach the proper temperature.
+This means that your turkey may become dry and overcooked while you wait for the stuffing to reach the proper temperature.
 On the plus side, the stuffing will be moist and take on the aromas and flavors of the turkey.

 On the other hand, if you cook the stuffing separately, you may lose some of the flavor, but gain a turkey that hasn't overcooked.
 You can also make multiple batches of stuffing when you cook it by itself – much more than what you might otherwise fit into the cavity of the turkey.